SOFIA-USRA/sofia_redux/docs/manuals/hawc/users/software_description.rst

    should be within 20%; if it is not, the calibration factors or the opacity correction may need to be adjusted.

--  Check the FHWM and PSF shape of the source.
+-  Check the FWHM and PSF shape of the source.
 If it is larger than expected, or not round, there may have been a problem with telescope guiding or focus.